Carolina 440 UHF Link Specifications Guidelines

 Radio Equipment/General Operational Specs

-Link antennas at a minimum will be 5 or 6 element yagi, preferably the Maxrad BMOY-4405 or MYA-4306 both cut for 446 mhz.
-A 13 element Maxrad cut at 446mhz with N-connector is also available locally in Raleigh, N.C.
+Link antennas at a minimum usually are 5 or 6 element yagi, preferably a commercial grade Yagi, Example: DB Products, Maxrad BMOY-4405 or MYA-4306 that may be tuned for 446 mhz.
 Feed line should be low loss and at a minimum no smaller than LMR-400 at lengths below 150 feet.
 RF path study can be done to determine optimum height and direction along with larger feed line recommendations.
 The RF link must have a full quieting signal into the system.

-Repeater controllers we use are the Micro Computer Concepts RC-100, ARCOM RC-210, CAT-200, CAT-250 B AND cat 300 DXL for the repeaters on the link.
-The Backbone Hub uses an advanced Pacific Research RI-310-e.
+Repeater controllers we use are the Micro Computer Concepts RC-100, ARCOM RC-210, CAT-250 B AND Cat 300 DXL for the repeaters on the link.
+The Backbone Hub uses an advanced Pacific Research RI-310-e and does all the Magic for the Hub System.
+High tier controllers are not needed for our outbound linked repeaters, having the ability to disable and enable link radio and repeater is all that is needed.
+AllStar Rasp-Pi Controllers are also used, when VoIP/Radio IP is needed to establish a link or as a repeater controller.

-Repeaters must be enabled to pass DTMF tones over to the link.
-This will give the ability to use IRLP, special code access and control of the backbone from the repeater.
+Repeaters must be enabled to pass DTMF tones over to the RF link.
+This will give the ability to use AllStar, IRLP, EchoLink, special code access and control of the backbone from the repeater.
 No voice or CW ID’s are to transmit to the backbone on the link frequency.
-The backbone properly ID’s on the system at 20 wpm every 10 minutes while only in use per FCC requirements.
+We prefer no voice announcements on the repeater systems at all other than connection, basic ID, time or controller user functions and reports back from control.
+The backbone properly ID’s on the system at 20 wpm every 10 minutes of activity while only in use per FCC requirements.
 Minimum ID parameters on repeaters are programmed and the CW ID level must be less than 1.0 khz deviation in order for voice to be heard over top of an repeater ID.
 Audio delays are recommended for the repeater only, not the link radios.
-However some link radios can have special mods to work fluently and usually we have a tight squelch adjustment.
+However some link radios can have special mods to work fluently and usually we have a tight squelch adjustment on the link radio receivers.

 Repeater Codes are formulated based on present controllers and user codes on existing repeaters.
 The repeaters must have the ability to be shut off through the receiver, link radio receiver of other remote control.
 These enable and disable codes will be available to Control Operators.

 We try not to use courtesy tones on the repeaters while linked on the Carolina 440 system.
 We believe the repeater should come close to actual conversation as possible.
-When you are on the phone (other than Nextel) or in person, there is no squelch tail burst or courtesy tones and we try not to have them on the UHF repeaters.
-However when a tone is needed we will use 2475 hz for 30 to 40 milliseconds duration at 0.5 to 0.8 khz.
-We would rather it be on the Repeater side with a courtesy tone rather than on the link side.
+When you are on the phone (other than Nextel) or in person, there is no squelch tail burst or courtesy tones and we try not to have them on the UHF repeater system.
+However, when a tone is needed we will use 2475 hz for 30 to 40 milliseconds duration at a light 0.5 to 0.8 khz.
+We would rather it be on the Repeater side with a courtesy tone and not on the RF link side.

 Time Out Timer Requirements

-The TOT on the Backbone Hub is 3 minutes.
+The TOT on the Backbone Hub is 175 seconds, just under 3 minutes.
 It may be necessary to program a repeater on the link with an extended TOT if the Link radio RX is timed on a controller.
 We can assist with this or other programming parameters to eliminate issues on the system with our set of controller templates.

 Technical Radio Specifications